-Item Description IKE Algorithm Specifies the means by which the router selects the algorithm: • auto - The encryption and hash algorithm are selected automatically. • manual - The encryption and hash algorithm are defined by the user.
+Item Description IKE Algorithm Specifies the means by which the router selects the algorithm: auto - The encryption and hash algorithm are selected automatically. manual - The encryption and hash algorithm are defined by the user.
 IKE Encryption Encryption algorithm - 3DES, AES128, AES192, AES256, AES128GCM128, AES192GCM128, AES256GCM128.
 IKE Hash Hash algorithm - MD5, SHA1, SHA256, SHA384 or SHA512.
 IKE DH Group Specifies the Diffie-Hellman groups which determine the strength of the key used in the key exchange process.
-Higher group numbers are more secure, but require more time to compute the key.
+Higher group num- bers are more secure, but require more time to compute the key.
 IKE Reauthentication Enable or disable IKE reauthentication (for IKEv2 only).
 XAUTH Enabled Enable extended authentication (for IKEv1 only).
 XAUTH Mode Select XAUTH mode (client or server).
 XAUTH Username XAUTH username.
 XAUTH Password XAUTH password.
 ESP Algorithm Specifies the means by which the router selects the algorithm: auto - The encryption and hash algorithm are selected automatically. manual - The encryption and hash algorithm are defined by the user.
 ESP Encryption Encryption algorithm - 3DES, AES128, AES192, AES256, AES128GCM128, AES192GCM128, AES256GCM128.
 ESP Hash Hash algorithm - MD5, SHA1, SHA256, SHA384 or SHA512.
 PFS Enables/disables the Perfect Forward Secrecy function.
 The function ensures that derived session keys are not compromised if one of the private keys is compromised in the future.
 PFS DH Group Specifies the Diffie-Hellman group number (see IKE DH Group).
 Key Lifetime Lifetime key data part of tunnel.
 The minimum value of this parameter is 60 s.
 The maximum value is 86400 s.
 IKE Lifetime Lifetime key service part of tunnel.
 The minimum value of this parameter is 60 s.
 The maximum value is 86400 s.
 Rekey Margin Specifies how long before a connection expires that the router attempts to negotiate a replacement.
 Specify a maximum value that is less than half of IKE and Key Lifetime parameters.
 Rekey Fuzz Percentage of time for the Rekey Margin extension.
+Continued on next page

-Item Description DPD Delay Time after which the IPsec tunnel functionality is tested.
-DPD Timeout The period during which device waits for a response.
-Authenticate Mode Specifies the means by which the router authenticates: Pre-shared key - Sets the shared key for both sides of the tunnel.
+Description Time after which the IPsec tunnel functionality is tested.
+The period during which device waits for a response.
+Specifies the means by which the router authenticates: Pre-shared key - Sets the shared key for both sides of the tunnel.
 X.509 Certificate - Allows X.509 authentication in multiclient mode.
-(Local) Pre-shared Key Specifies the shared key (local for IKEv2) for both sides of the tunnel.
-The prerequisite for entering a key is that you select preshared key as the authentication mode.
-Remote Pre-shared Key Specifies the remote shared key (for IKEv2) for both sides of the tunnel.
-The prerequisite for entering a key is that you select preshared key as the authentication mode.
-CA Certificate Certificate for X.509 authentication.
-Remote Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
-Local Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
-Local Private Key Private key for X.509 authentication.
-Local Passphrase Passphrase used during private key generation.
-Revocation Check Certificate revocation policy: • if possible - Fails only if a certificate is revoked, i.e. it is explicitly known that it is bad. • if URI defined - Fails only if a CRL/OCSP URI is available, but certificate revocation checking fails, i.e. there should be revocation information available, but it could not be obtained. • always - Fails if no revocation information is available, i.e. the certificate is not known to be unrevoked.
-User's Up Script Custom script, executed when the IPSec tunnel is established.
-User's Down Script Custom script, executed when the IPSec tunnel is closed.
-Debug Choose the level of logging verbosity from: silent , audit , control (default), control-more , raw , private (most verbose including the private keys).
+Specifies the shared key (local for IKEv2) for both sides of the tunnel.
+The prerequisite for entering a key is that you select pre-shared key as the authentication mode.
+Specifies the remote shared key (for IKEv2) for both sides of the tunnel.
+The prerequisite for entering a key is that you select pre-shared key as the authentication mode.
+Certificate for X.509 authentication.
+Certificate for X.509 authentication or PubKey for public key signature authentication.
+Certificate for X.509 authentication or PubKey for public key sig- nature authentication.
+Private key for X.509 authentication.
+Passphrase used during private key generation.
+Certificate revocation policy: if possible - Fails only if a certificate is revoked, i.e. it is explicitly known that it is bad. if URI defined - Fails only if a CRL/OCSP URI is available, but certificate revocation checking fails, i.e. there should be revocation information available, but it could not be obtained. always - Fails if no revocation information is available, i.e. the certificate is not known to be unrevoked.
+Custom script, executed when the IPSec tunnel is established.
+Custom script, executed when the IPSec tunnel is closed.
+Choose the level of logging verbosity from: silent , audit , control (default), control-more , raw , private (most verbose including the private keys).
 See Logger Configuration in strongSwan web page for more details.

-Table 40: IPsec Tunnel Configuration
+Table 39: IPsec Tunnel Configuration